curityio/curity-operational-training/README.md

 ## Example Deployments

 You can complete the courses in any environment for the Curity Identity Server.\
-You can deploy examples from a host computer that runs macOS, Linux or Windows.\
 Read the [Local Computer Setup](SETUP.md) document to learn about prerequisites and test behaviors.

 ### 0. All Roles: Introduction